 To recap, a lot of factors are in play when figuring out precisely how long it may take to charge your shiny Tesla.
 Battery capacity, charging method, and available power output all have their say in how quickly you can unplug and get back on the open road.

-Here’s a breakdown of the charging methods and approximately how long each take to fully charge a Tesla from being completely dead:
+Here’s a breakdown of the charging methods and approximately how long each take to fully charge a Tesla from a low battery:

 - Level 1 AC (120V outlet at home): 20-40 hours